AnthonyBloomer/nrscrapy/README.md

             yield response.follow(a, callback=self.parse)
 ```

-To monitor this spider using New Relic, we just need to add three additional lines of code!
+To monitor this Spider using New Relic, we just need to add three additional lines of code!

 ``` python